![]() |

 |

 The following UML diagram illustrates the class structure of the public SDK API.
-All the details about the class members are omitted to ensure it is clear and easy to understand.
+All the details about the class members as well as some minor helper classes are omitted to ensure it is clear and easy to understand.

 A number of design patterns are employed to make the API easy to use.
 They include but are not limited to